UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch3.md

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter3/CodeGenerator.cs#BinaryOperatorExpression)]

-The process of transforming the operator starts by generating an LLVM IR Value from the right-hand side parse tree.
+The process of transforming the operator starts by generating an LLVM IR Value from the right-hand side expression.
 A simple switch statement based on the token type of the operator is used to generate the actual LLVM IR instruction(s) for the operator.

 LLVM has strict rules on the operators and their values for the IR, in particular the types of the operands must be identical and, usually must also match the type of the result.
 For the Kaleidoscope language that's easy to manage as it only supports one data type.
 Other languages might need to insert additional conversion logic as part of emitting the operators.
+(Kaleidoscope does this for boolean values when supporting conditional control flow in [Chapter 5](Kaleidoscope-ch5.md))

 The Generation of the IR instructions uses the current InstructionBuilder and the [RegisterName](xref:Llvm.NET.Values.ValueExtensions.RegisterName``1(``0,System.String)) extension method to provide a name for the result in LLVM IR.
 The name helps with readability of the IR